Shopping for a new Ford Escape?

 |$ 22,103||$ 23,450|

-The Ford Escape made the jump from boxy and conservative-looking to rakish, sporty, and contemporary just a couple of years ago.
-And for anyone who's driven the Escape in its current form, there's really no looking back.
+The Ford Escape is a modern and quite carlike crossover—rakish, sporty, and contemporary.
+A couple of model years ago, it made the transition from what had formerly been a very boxy form factor; and for anyone who's driven the Escape in its current form, there's really no looking back.

 The 2015 Escape carries over with only a few minor changes, and versus rivals that include the Honda CR-V, Hyundai Tucson, Volkswagen Tiguan, and many others, it continues to look (and drive) in a sportier, more carlike way, with crisp handling, strong, responsive powertrains, and reasonably good passenger space.

 While the Escape's predecessor aped the larger Explorer in many ways, the current Escape is far more carlike—more like an upright, utility-vehicle version of the Focus on which it's based, really.
-On the outside, the 2015 Escape has an aggressive stance and rakish profile; inside, it's sporty, almost cockpit-like.
+On the outside, the 2015 Escape has an aggressive stance and broadly arched profile; inside, it's sporty, almost cockpit-like.

 Add to that plenty of choices for what's under the hood.
 At the base level you can get a well-proven 2.5-liter four that's meant for fleets but actually smooth and well-suited for around-town duty.
 The mainstream choice of the lineup is a 1.6-liter turbocharged four-cylinder engine that delivers straight-line acceleration about on par with the 2.5 (or those Honda and Toyota rivals) but its confident, torquey character thanks to the turbo setup mean that it doesn't need to downshift as frequently on the highway, from our experience.
 Those who want the most performance should head to the 240-hp, 2.0-liter EcoBoost version, which can get to 60 mph in less than eight seconds and has the powertrain punch to really make the most of the Escape's handling.
 A six-speed automatic is the only transmission for the lineup, and it works just fine, with a manual toggle on the shift knob.